 The study of ISS of general infinite-dimensional systems and in particular of partial differential equations (PDEs) started relatively recently.
 In \cite{JLR08}, \cite{DaM13}, \cite{DaM13b}, \cite{Log13}, ISS of infinite-dimensional systems

 has been addressed via methods of semigroup theory \cite{JaZ12}, \cite{CuZ95}.
-Here the state space $X$ and the space of input values $U$ are Banach spaces, $A:D(A) \to X$ is the generator of a $C_0$-semigroup over $X$ and $f:X \times U \to X$ is Lipschitz w.r.t. the first argument.
+Here the state space $X$ and the space of input values $U$ are Banach spaces, $A:D(A) \to X$ is the generator of a $C_0$-semigroup over $X$ and $f:X \times U \to X$ is Lipschitz w.r.t. the first argument on any bounded set.
 Many classes of evolution PDEs, such as parabolic and hyperbolic PDEs are of this kind \cite{Hen81}, \cite{CaH98}.

-In \cite{DaM13} sufficient conditions, a linearization method and a Lyapunov-based small-gain theorem for ISS of systems \eqref{InfiniteDim} have been developed, resulting in an efficient method to construct Lyapunov functions for interconnections of ISS systems and in this way to prove ISS of the interconnections.
-On the basis of \cite{DaM13}, several results within ISS theory for impulsive infinite-dimensional systems have been proposed in \cite{DaM13b}.
-In \cite{JLR08} and \cite{Log13}, systems \eqref{InfiniteDim} with linear function $f$ have been investigated via frequency-domain methods.
+In \cite{DaM13} sufficient conditions and a Lyapunov-based small-gain theorem for ISS of systems \eqref{InfiniteDim} have been developed, resulting in an efficient method to construct Lyapunov functions for interconnections of ISS systems and in this way to prove ISS of the interconnections.
+The results from \cite{DaM13} have been transferred to not necessarily ISS impulsive systems and their interconnections in \cite{DaM13b}.

+Frequency-domain methods have been applied to systems \eqref{InfiniteDim} with linear function $f$ in \cite{Log13} and to systems with sector-bounded nonlinearities in \cite{JLR08}.
 A substantial effort has been devoted to constructions of ISS Lyapunov functions for nonlinear parabolic systems over $L_2$ spaces in \cite{MaP11}.
 In \cite{PrM12} the construction of ISS-Lyapunov functions for time-variant linear systems of hyperbolic equations (balance laws) has been provided and these results have been applied to design a stabilizing boundary feedback control for the Saint--Venant--Exner equations.
 In \cite{DaM10} ISS of some classes of monotone parabolic systems has been considered.